Website under construction!

 About

-Emily Critch (they/them) is a Mi’kmaw + settler curator, art historian, and artist from Elmastukwek, Ktaqmkuk (Bay of Islands, NL).
-Critch has created or co-created 15 curatorial projects since starting as an independent curator in 2018, and has been an arts worker in their home territory for over a decade.
-Their most recent curatorial projects include these are our monuments (2021), falling through our fingers (2023), Jerry Evans solo exhibition Mimajuaqne’kati | Place of Life (2024) at the Owens Art Gallery, Daze Jefferies first major solo exhibition stay here stay how stay (2024) at The Rooms, and eltu’n klaman mukwite’ten | making to remember (2024) at the Demasduit Regional Museum.
-They were also invited to curate three shows to commemorate the 50th Anniversary of St. Michael’s Printshop in 2024 which includes gathering at the water’s edge: visiting artists of st. michael’s printshop at the Tina Dolter Gallery, etched by wind and water: print media of newfoundland and labrador at Union House Arts, and emerging along coastal margins: don wright scholars of st. michael's printshop.
+Their most recent curatorial projects include Daze Jefferies’ first major solo exhibition stay here stay how stay (2024) at The Rooms, eltu’n klaman mukwite’ten | making to remember (2024) at the Demasduit Regional Museum, and Jerry Evans solo exhibition Nilu’nen Ktaqmkuk | Ktaqmkuk Life Givers (2024) at the Grenfell Art Gallery.
+Emily also curated three shows to commemorate the 50th Anniversary of St. Michael’s Printshop which includes gathering at the water’s edge: visiting artists of st. michael’s printshop at the Tina Dolter Gallery, etched by wind and water: print media of newfoundland and labrador at Union House Arts, and emerging along coastal margins: don wright scholars of st. michael's printshop.

 Contact